jackaltx/ispconfig-audit.d/readme.md

 "Get professional security analysis of your ISPConfig3 configuration using Claude AI - the same tool used by security professionals and hosting providers." - Claude

 This is an experiment.
 I am using Claude the AI to help me tighten my system.
-This is to help me migrate to a new ispconfig server in the cloud.
-I like Linode because I know how much it will cost me for my "personal" presence on the intenet.
+This is to help me migrate to a new ISPconfig server in the cloud.

+I use Linode for that purpose.
+Linode makes it easy to know how much it will cost me for my "personal" presence on the internet.
 However, I am not going to pay for a "baseline image", so I use their images.
 It is up to me to secure it.

-I have been using Claude for a while to help me with a personal project for monitoring/observing my server.
-Every few years I have to migrate and inevitably that requires quite a bit of effort due my poor documentation habits.
-Claude and I have developed a few ansible configured tools for monitoring, auditing, and updating.
-See my github repostories for that work <https://github.com/jackaltx>.
+This "process" is how I hope to do a better job.

+This is a simple, crude measuring tool for helping me build up a reasonably safe environment using their images as I migrate to a newer version of the OS.

+ISPConfig provides a solid baseline for a self-hosted service with web, email, and database support.
+I appreciate the way it integrates these open source product into a system.

-This is crude measuring tool for helping me build up a reasonably safe environment.
-Out of the box I like what ISPConfig does.
-Many thanks for the hard work that takes.
-But I tinker and tightening keeps me safer from those tinkerings.
-So, I asked claude to write me a script that does a "build audit" focused on security.
-I want to be able to run it peridically and know where I am.
-So we generated a script that outputs a json fingerprint which I manually feed into Claude to create the report.
+I tinker and tightening keeps me safer from those tinkerings.
+So, I asked "Claude the AI" to write me a script that does a "build audit" focused on security.
+The goal is to run it periodically and know where I am in the process.
+So we developed a fast-running script that outputs a JSON fingerprint which I manually feed into Claude to create a status report.

-I am putting this out with no warranty and do not knoow if this idea will be useful.
-The idea of having an AI help tighter security will inevitably happen and tt would realitively straight forward (meaning time/money) to create a MCP server to feed the AI directly.
-But I am not going to spend money for that.
+I am putting this out with no warranty and do not know if this idea will be useful to anyone else.
+The idea of having an AI in the loop to help tighten security will inevitably happen if it has not already.

-In this repository you will find two generated reports from the output of the service.

-Ideally this would be automated to create a test matrix of  "Cloud Image" vs "ISP Config version".
-From there a configuration language, i.e. ansible, would be used to provide a "good enough" position to minimize disaster recovery.
+This is the first step in a larger process.
+This will be used to develop a set of Ansible scripts to harden a baseline system.
+Then use security assessment tools to evaluate and refine.
+In the end, I hope to have a good enough set of assessment tools.

+It is relatively straightforward (meaning time/money) to create an MCP server to feed the AI directly.
+But I am not going to spend money on that.
+So this process has a manual step.
+Ideally, this could be automated to create a test matrix of  "Cloud Image version" vs "ISPConfig version".
+But that costs money.

 ## Quick Start